-This is a disease that causes your arteries -- blood vessels that carry oxygen from your heart to the rest of your body -- to swell and narrow.
+Temporal arteritis is a disease that causes your arteries -- blood vessels that carry oxygen from your heart to the rest of your body -- to become inflamed.
 It usually happens to the large and medium-sized temporal arteries that run along both sides of your head.
 The cells of these inflamed arteries look huge under a microscope.
 That is why temporal arteritis is also called giant cell arteritis.

 The swelling slows blood flow through your arteries, and that can cause symptoms like headaches and pain in your face and joints.
 Left untreated, narrowed arteries can cause vision problems and blindness.
 Medication can help your symptoms and prevent serious health issues.